Cultural impact of Gilbert and Sullivan: Other references to songs in The Pirates of Penzance

 The "Major-General's Song" is frequently parodied, pastiched and used in advertising.
 Its challenging patter has proved interesting to comics, as noted above, and has been used in numerous film and television pastiches and in political commentary.
 In many instances, the song, unchanged, is simply used in a film or on television as a character's audition piece, or seen in a "school play" scene.
 For example, in the 1983 film Never Cry Wolf, the hero sings the song.
 Similarly, in Kate & Leopold, Leopold sings the song while accompanying himself on the piano; however, the scene is anachronistic in that The Pirates of Penzance premiered in 1879, after Leopold had already left his own time of 1876.
-In the Two and a Half Men episode "And the Plot Moistens" (Season 3, Episode 21), Alan sings a verse of the song to encourage Jake to join a school musical.
+In the Two and a half men episode "And the Plot Moistens" (season 3, episode 21), Alan sings a verse of the song to encourage Jake to join a school musical.
 Similarly, in season 2 of Slings & Arrows, Richard Smith-Jones uses the song as an audition piece for a musical.
 In the Mad About You episode "Moody Blues", Paul directs a charity production of Penzance starring his father, Burt, as the Major-General.
 Parts of rehearsal and performance of the song are shown.
 When the lyrics slip Burt's mind, he improvises a few lines about his son.

 The song is parodied or pastiched in other media: In the video games Mass Effect 2 and Mass Effect 3, the character Mordin Solus sings a short pastiche, "I am the very model of a scientist Salarian".
 Another pastiche of the song (among many on YouTube), also inspired by "The Elements", is the "Boy Scout Merit Badge Song", listing all the merit badges that can be earned from the Boy Scouts of America.
 In 2012, the webcomic xkcd published a pastiche of the song that lists the faults associated with undergraduate majors, called "Every Major's Terrible".
 This comic then became the subject of various musical adaptations.
-A nonsense pastiche of the song in 2017 film Despicable Me 3, sung by Minions, was uploaded to YouTube by Illumination Entertainment as a singalong challenge; the video has been viewed more than 15 million times.
+A nonsense pastiche of the song in the 2017 film Despicable Me 3, sung by Minions, was termed "amusing" and "the film's finest moment"; it was uploaded to YouTube by Illumination Entertainment as a singalong challenge, which has garnered more than 19 million views as of 2023.